quasarframework/quasar/docs/src/pages/start/vs-code-configuration.md

 }
 ```

 Then you need to tell VSCode to add a configuration to the debugger.
 The easiest way to do that is to click on the bug icon on the action bar (for ltr languages, that is the bar on the far left).
 Once you click on that bug icon, the file tree area will switch to the debug and run area.
 Click on the gear icon in the title bar of that window and it will bring up a file called _launch.json_.
 This is where you put the different configurations of launching the application to be debugged.
 Here are the settings for launching a Quasar app in Chrome.
-For the Firefox version, look at the Vue cookbook mentioned above.
+For the Firefox version, look at the Vue cookbook.

+In the example below, replace "package-name" with the name property from your package.json file:

 ```js
 {